 How to translate sustainability illustrated videos?

-Over the last few months, many people have asked me about translating videos and how they could help do so.
+People often asked me about translating videos and how they could help do so.
 This is very exciting and I am very grateful for all the help and good will that you folks are showing to make these videos available to more people in more languages.
 There are mostly 3 ways to translate a video:

 - Translate narration: This is more user-friendly while involving a limited amount of work.
 We replace the English narration with the new language without changing the on-screen texts.
 It is not the real deal yet but it’s quite nice.
 Process: You send me an email to get started on the project; You get the script of the video you want to translate by clicking on the “script” button under the video (all script are available on this website, see example); You translate the script and record the narration into the new language and then send me the audio file (see tips about voice recording below); I synchronize the new narration with the drawings to create a new video that I post on the YouTube channel.
 This is what I typically do to make all my French videos (see “les 3 piliers du développement durable” for an example).